Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Disk Management/Directory/Two-level directory.md

 ![[Pasted image 20230526142651.png]]

-* We can create a separate directory for each user. there is one master direcroy which contains sepearate directories
+* We can create a separate directory for each user. there is one master directory which contains separate directories to each user.
+	* the file does not let a user to enter in the other's user's directory without permission.